syncfusion-content/flutter-docs/Flutter/datagrid/row-height-customization.md

 {% endtabs %}

 **NOTE**
-  Download demo application from [GitHub](https://github.com/SyncfusionExamples/how-to-fit-the-rows-based-on-the-different-text-style-in-Flutter-DataTable-sfdatagrid).
+  Download the demo application from [GitHub](https://github.com/SyncfusionExamples/how-to-fit-the-rows-based-on-the-different-text-style-in-Flutter-DataTable-sfdatagrid).

 ![flutter datagrid shows autofit the row height based on different text style](images/row-height-customization/flutter-datagrid-autofit-textstyle-customization.png)

-## Fit the row based on formatted value
+## Fit the row based on the formatted value

 By default, the cell height is calculated based on the `DataGridCell.value` property.
-To autofit the cell height based on the displayed formatted value (i.e, DateFormat and NumberFormat), simply override the `computeCellHeight` method and return the super method with the required `cellValue`.
+To autofit the cell height based on the displayed formatted value (i.e., DateFormat and NumberFormat), simply override the `computeCellHeight` method and return the super method with the required `cellValue`.

-To use `intl`, add the package as dependency to `pubspec.yaml` file.
+To use `intl`, add the package as a dependency to `pubspec.yaml` file.

 {% highlight dart %}